Alex Call Player Props: Nationals vs. Padres

 Alex Call At The Plate

-- Call is hitting .205 with seven doubles, three home runs and 20 walks.
+- Call is hitting .212 with eight doubles, three home runs and 20 walks.

-- Call has picked up a hit in 52.3% of his 44 games this year, with at least two hits in 18.2% of them.
+- Call has reached base via a hit in 24 games this year (of 45 played), and had multiple hits in nine of those games.

-- Call has had at least one RBI in 27.3% of his games this season (12 of 44), with two or more RBI four times (9.1%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Call has an RBI in 13 of 45 games this year, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.